It Can Help Females, but There Are Limitations Regarding Women Who Are Pregnant or Breastfeeding

 A less common but more concerning side effect of CPA is liver damage.
 This is dose dependent, meaning that higher doses carry more risk.5

 Spironolactone is a derivative of a natural hormone called aldosterone.
-Spironolactone is an anti-androgen, so it cannot be used in men or in pregnant women since it can cause feminization of a male fetus.5,7
+Spironolactone is an anti-androgen, so it cannot be used in males or in pregnant women.5,7

 Effectiveness: A 2009 systematic review concluded that because of the limited number of studies and the inadequate number of patients in each study, the effectiveness of spironolactone remains unproven.
 A more recent 2017 review came to the same conclusion.8 However, the review authors also noted that until more rigorous evidence becomes available, we must rely on doctors’ experience, which suggests that spironolactone does work to improve acne.